Schools are not teaching young adults the skills they need for life.

 Motivating yourself even when you don't feel like it

-After the Program, Teens Will Be Able To:
+After the Program, Participants Will Be Able To:

 identify the source of any problem and how to solve it